there's a light in the attic

 Alice Guy-Blaché

-Guy-Blaché was one of the earliest narrative filmmakers and a pioneer of the medium.
-The Ocean Waif follows a young woman who flees abuse and finds refuge with a novelist, weaving together themes of female agency, class, and identity.
-This color-tinted film stands out for its emotional subtlety and naturalistic storytelling, showcasing Guy-Blaché’s ability to center women’s interior lives at a time when few filmmakers did.
+The Ocean Waif is a full-length silent romantic drama.
+The story follows a young woman who flees abuse and finds refuge with a novelist, weaving together themes of female agency, class, and identity.
+This color-tinted film stands out for its emotional subtlety and naturalistic storytelling, centering women’s interior lives at a time when few films did.

 Within Our Gates (1920)